sali6798/quiz-panda/README.md

 * Feature 2: Ability to create, update, delete quizzes.
 * Feature 3: Leaderboard to show the scores.
 * Feature 4: Ability to create a user and password.
-* Feature 5: Ability to send an email with an access code to
+* Feature 5: Ability to send an email with an access code to your friends

 To-do list: